Eligibility for Commonwealth Supported Places and HELP loans

 Your circumstances must have impacted you to the extent that you were unable to complete the subject requirements and must have occurred or worsened on or after the census date.

-All of the above criteria must be met in order for failed and withdrawn subjects to not count toward your completion rate.
+All of the above criteria must be met in order for failed and withdrawn subjects to not count as a fail toward your completion rate.

 Examples of circumstances that may make it impractical for you to complete a subject for completion rate purposes include: